Actyx/Actyx/web/developer.actyx.com/docs/os/api/event-service-v2.md

 #### Optional: Lower bound for offsets (`lowerBound`)

-The `lowerBound` object specifies the lower bound offset for each source id with the numbers being **exclusive**. i.e. a `lowerBound` specification of `34` means the event service will return events with offsets `> 34`.
+The `lowerBound` object specifies the lower bound offset for each stream with the numbers being **exclusive**. i.e. a `lowerBound` specification of `34` means the event service will return events with offsets `> 34`.

 The `lowerBound` is optional.
-If none is set for one, multiple or all subscribed sources, the Event Store will assume no lower bound.
+If none is set for one, multiple or all subscribed streams, the Event Store will assume no lower bound.

 #### Required: Upper bounds for offsets (`upperBound`)

-The `upperBound` object specifies the upper bound offset for each source id with the numbers being **inclusive**. i.e. an `upperBound` specification of `34` means the event service will return events with offsets `<= 34`.
+The `upperBound` object specifies the upper bound offset for each stream with the numbers being **inclusive**. i.e. an `upperBound` specification of `34` means the event service will return events with offsets `<= 34`.

-The `upperBound` is **required.** For every subscribed source where no upper bound offset is set, the result will be empty.
+The `upperBound` is **required.** For every subscribed stream where no upper bound offset is set, the result will be empty.

-#### Required: Subscription (`subscription`)
+#### Required: Filter (`where`)

-The `subscription` field specifies a tag expression for which events should be queried.
+The `where` field specifies a tag expression for which events should be queried.

 // TODO: Link to subscription docs.

-Not specifying the source of a stream does not make sense in this context since no events will be returned for sources without a defined upper bound.

 #### Required: Ordering (`order`)